Get the Goat

-Get the Goat (Cabras da Peste) is a 2021 Brazilian comedy film directed by Vitor Brandt, written by Vitor Brandt and Denis Nielsen and starring Victor Allen, Evelyn Castro and Juliano Cazarré.
+Get the Goat (Cabras da Peste) is a 2021 Brazilian action comedy film directed by Vitor Brandt, written by Vitor Brandt and Denis Nielsen and starring Victor Allen, Evelyn Castro, Juliano Cazarré and Matheus Nachtergaele.
 The film is streaming on Netflix.

 Plot

 A badass cop, Bruce from Guará, loses a goat named Celestine.
 A drug trafficker takes Celestine to São Paulo and Bruce follows him.
 Assisted by a desk duty, violence-fearing cop, Trindade, Bruce not only finds the goat but also uncovers an underground drug lord named White Glove.